Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Introduction

 \section{Introduction}

 The \emph{wavelet tree} is a space-efficient data structure that supports access, rank, and select queries on a sequence in time logarithmic in the alphabet size.
 It was introduced by Grossi et al.~\cite{Grossi2003}, who used it to design a compressed suffix array.
-Wavelet trees have many other applications~\cite{Navarro2012,Makris12}---for example, they can be used to obtain compressed representations of sequences, permutations, grids, graphs, and self-indexes based on the Burrows-Wheeler transform, and can also be used for two-dimensional range queries~\cite{MakinenN07}.
+Wavelet trees have many other applications~\cite{Navarro2012,Makris12,Navarro2016book,MBCT2015}---for example, they can be used to obtain compressed representations of sequences, permutations, grids, graphs, and self-indexes based on the Burrows-Wheeler transform, and can also be used for two-dimensional range queries~\cite{MakinenN07}.

-The standard sequential method for constructing a wavelet tree on a sequence of length $n$ with alphabet size $\sigma$ takes $O(n\log\sigma)$ work.
-Very recently, faster sequential algorithms with $O(n \lceil\log\sigma/\sqrt{\log\sigma} \rceil)$ work have been described~\cite{Munro15,BabenkoGKS14}.
-As for prior parallel algorithms, Fuentes-Sepulveda et al.~\cite{Fuentes14} present algorithms that require $O(n\log\sigma)$ work and $O(n)$ depth (parallel time).
+The standard sequential method for constructing a wavelet tree on a sequence of length $n$ with alphabet size $\sigma$ takes $O(n\log\sigma)$ work.\footnote{We use $\log x$ to mean the base 2 logarithm of $x$ unless specified otherwise.} Recently, faster sequential algorithms with $O(n \lceil\log\sigma/\sqrt{\log n} \rceil)$ work have been described~\cite{Munro15,BabenkoGKS14} and implemented by Kaneta~\cite{Kaneta2018}.
+As for prior parallel algorithms, Fuentes-Sepulveda et al.~\cite{Fuentes14} presented algorithms that require $O(n\log\sigma)$ work and $O(n)$ depth (parallel time).
 Shun~\cite{Shun2015} improved the result by developing faster parallel algorithms, including one with $O(n\log\sigma)$ work and $O(\log n\log\sigma)$ depth.
-Labeit et al.~\cite{labeit2015,Labeit2016} present a more space-efficient version of the algorithm from~\cite{Shun2015} that achieves the same bounds, as well as a modification of the algorithm from~\cite{Fuentes14} that has more parallelism.
-Later, Fuentes-Sepulveda et al.~\cite{Fuentes2016} present a similar modification to their previous algorithm~\cite{Fuentes14}.
+Labeit et al.~\cite{Labeit2017} presented a more space-efficient version of the algorithm from~\cite{Shun2015} that achieves the same bounds, as well as a modification of the algorithm from~\cite{Fuentes14} that has more parallelism.
+Later, Fuentes-Sepulveda et al.~\cite{Fuentes2016} presented a similar modification to their previous algorithm~\cite{Fuentes14}.
+Recently, Fischer et al.~\cite{Fischer2018} presented parallel wavelet tree construction algorithms that are fast in practice.